SamikBose/MBC_MSM/README.md

 *Objective:* Building Markov state models with weighted ensemble (WE) simulation data.

 *Problem:* When constructing a transition matrix $\bf T$ for a weighted ensemble simulation, using lag times longer than a single resampling cycle can cause the dataset to become biased.
 Trajectories that are ended prematurely (by merging) are generally closer to stable states.
 If $\bf T$ simply disregards these trajectories, it is systematically undercounting transitions towards more stable states.
-We have proved this implicit bias in the MBC-MSM article (pre-print: 10.26434/chemrxiv-2024-z17mb) and name this as $\bf merging bias$.
+We have proved this implicit bias in the MBC-MSM article (pre-print: https://chemrxiv.org/engage/chemrxiv/article-details/66ccc59e20ac769e5fe8eeb8) and name this as **merging bias**.

 *Solution:* Keep an accounting of all "incomplete" trajectory segments as follows.
 When constructing a time-lagged count matrix $\bf C$ with a lag-time $\tau$, define a set of matrices, ${\bf M}_i$, whose elements $M_i(k,j)$ count the number of trajectories that have made it to $k$, starting from state $j$, but there are still $i$ timesteps left in the transition interval.